safe-rl-qp/mc-safe-rl-qp/README.md

 This repository contains the source code used for the experiments in the paper *Safe Execution of RL Policies via Acceleration-based QP Constraint Enforcement*.
 It is designed to be built as part of an [`mc_rtc`](https://github.com/mc-rtc/mc-rtc-superbuild) superbuild environment.

+Experiment logs used in the paper are also provided in the `ExperimentLogs` folder.

 ## Installation

 1. **Install `mc_rtc` superbuild**